kinit-sk/IMGTB/README.md

 In the CLI you also have to define a processor which will be a function that will process your selected dataset files into a unified data format.
 Unless you leave it on default, which takes your input dataset (that should constitute of a single file) and parses it using '--text_field' and '--label_field' (user-specified or the default) CLI arguments.

 ### **Processor definition**
+In case the provided functionality for parsing datasets is not enough, it is possible to define your own dataset processing function.
 A processor is a function defined in the `dataset_loader.py` source file as follows:

 **Name:** process_PROCESSOR-NAME (Here, PROCESSOR-NAME will be the selected name of your processor.
 This would be usually the name of the dataset)

-**Input:** 2 arguments: list of pandas dataframes for each dataset file, list of strings corresponding to the --dataset_other command-line argument
+**Input:** 2 arguments: list of pandas dataframes for each dataset file, configuration dictionary holding the specifics configuration for the currently processed dataset

-**Output:** a tuple of 2 lists with human and machine texts correspondingely
+**Output:** a dictionary of the following form: `{"train": {"text": ["example texts here...", "multiple.."], "label": [1,0,..]} , "test": {"text": ["example texts here...", "multiple.."], "label": [1,0,..]}}`

 **Examples usage could be:**